valentijnstienen/PEMPEM-paper/Analyses/README.md

 After having created this new dataset, we can use it to determine some performance indicators of the new network.
 Also here, we can choose between different indicators.

+- **Percentage of shortest paths (SPs) that can be found**: Here, we differentiate between reasons why a shortest could not be found (e.g., due to an unprojectable origin (destination)).
+- **Plot the points that could not be projected**: This gives insight in the regions where most origins/destination could (not) be projected on the network.
+-

 The settings are stored in the file itself: [ResultsSP.py](https://github.com/valentijnstienen/PEMPEM-paper/blob/main/Analyses/ResultsSP.py).
 This means that you need to open this file and specify your wishes here.
 Then, execute the following commands in your command line:

 ```
 $ python ResultsSP.py